Psychtoolbox-3/psychtoolbox-3.github.com/docs/LMSToMacBoyn.md

                seems good to match the standard.
 Thanks to Danny Garside
                for pointing out the scaling specified in the 2015
                standard.
+06/16/25 dhb   Provide lurReturnFlag and corresponding output option, but
+               keep code backward compatible when that is not passed.
+         dhb   Return the factorsLM column vector computed by this
+               routine, so that it is easily available to the caller if
+               wanted.